ImaCrea/MailTape/_posts/2014-03-02-The-Jazzment.markdown

 track7_link: https://soundcloud.com/willkids/tsurugi-no-mai-nujabes
 track7_title: WillKids - Tsurugi No Mai - Nujabes
-track7_color: vibrant
+track7_color: dreamy

 outro: That's all folks!
-A big thank to <a href="https://www.facebook.com/pages/The-Jazzment/172818836148356" target="_blank">The Jazzment</a> for their selection.
-Thanks for listening.
+A big thank to <a href="https://www.facebook.com/pages/The-Jazzment/172818836148356" target="_blank">The Jazzment</a> for their selection. <br/>Thanks for listening.
 Enjoy your sunday!

 ---